z6m/guiduck/README.md

 # Guiduck

-An unofficial GUI client for text to speech using [Uberduck](https://uberduck.ai/) that allows for easy to use independant pitch and speed manipulation to speed up a TTS-heavy content creation workflow.
+An unofficial GUI client for text-to-speech using [Uberduck](https://uberduck.ai/) that allows for easy to use independant pitch and speed manipulation to speed up a TTS-heavy content creation workflow.
 Inspired by the features of [SAPI4](https://github.com/TETYYS/SAPI4).